 In the spring, sow seeds directly into the ground in a well-drained, sunny location.
 To avoid congestion, water well and thin out the seedlings as they grow.
 In the summer, flowers will bloom.

-Another leafy green that's great for a beginner's garden is spinach.
+Spinach is another leafy green that's great for a beginner's garden.
 This leafy plant is not only simple to grow, but it is also highly nutritious.

 Spinach is one of the best sources of magnesium, a vital mineral that can aid in natural sleep.
 It also contains a lot of vitamin C, which can help you fight a cold naturally.
 Spinach is also high in potassium, vitamin K, vitamin A, zinc, fiber, and other nutrients.

 Need more information?
-Take a look at our Guide To Growing Spinach In Containers.
+Please take a look at our Guide To Growing Spinach In Containers.

-Would you like to learn more: Easy Steps Of Growing BASIL In A Container.
+If you want to learn more, please look at our blog about the Easy Steps Of Growing Basil In A Container.

-Courgettes are an excellent choice for beginners if you're eager to get started on your vegetable patch.
+Courgettes are excellent for beginners eager to get started on their vegetable patches.